ember-learn/guides-source/guides/release/models/customizing-serializers.md

 ## Customizing Serializers

-Ember Data uses the `JSONAPISerializer` by default, but you can override this default by defining a custom serializer.
+EmberData uses the `JSONAPISerializer` by default, but you can override this default by defining a custom serializer.
 There are two ways to define a custom serializer.
 First, you can define a custom serializer for your entire application by defining an "application"